robert/robert.github.com/_posts/2016-04-09-in-context.md

 When you're an English professor, changing is expensive, and Oscar Wilde mostly stays the same from year to year.

 <br/>

 Novella was the type of bar that Peter never went to and was only tangentially aware existed.
 So he hated it.
 Sitting, soaking, squeaking in a dark-leather armchair, he saw a dimly lit, pocket-gouging lack of price lists.
 He heard droll chuckles and hushed bullshit.
 He smelt an admittedly tall and powerful whiskey that Diedrich had paid for, and put aside his misgivings and complexes for another twenty minutes.

 "Thank you," said Peter, offering a small nod and arm-raise of appreciation.
 Diedrich returned the gestures and sunk into the armchair opposite.

 "How was the conference?" asked Diedrich.

-"An expensive boondoggle that took us all one step closer to both tenure and the grave."
+"An expensive boondoggle that took us all one step closer to tenure and the grave."

 "Did you present?"